balderdashy/sails-docs/reference/ClassMethods.md

 # Model Methods
 ### Overview

-In this section, you will find 3 different types of model methods.

 #### Model Class Methods

 Model class methods are functions built into the model itself that performs a particular task its instances (records).
 This is where you will find the familiar CRUD methods for performing database operations like .create, .update, ,destroy, .find, etc.